After Visit Questions

 -

-The treatment of miscarriage is not really different, whether the miscarriage is caused by abortion pills or happens naturally.
+The treatment of miscarriage is very similar to the treatment to end an undesired pregnancy.
 If you seek medical care, it is your decision about whether you share that you took pills.
-You will be able to get appropriate medical care even if you choose to keep the abortion pills private.
+You will be able to get appropriate medical care even if you choose to keep it private that you took mife and miso.
+Some people experience discrimination if they share that they took pills to end a pregnancy.
+These pills are not detectable by any medical test now available in the US.